 In 2009 Walcott withdrew from the election of Oxford's poetry professor.
 The reason behind Walcott's decision was old allegations of sexual harassment while he was teaching a poetry workshop at Harvard.
 Another accusation from a Boston University student in 1996 was settled out of court.
 Walcott said that the election degenerated into character assassination.
 Ruth Padel, who was elected to the chair, resigned after it was revealed that she had been involved in the anonymous campaign.
 Walkott was appointed teacher of poetry in 2009 at the University of Alberta in Canada.
 He has also accepted a visiting professorship at the University of Essex in 2010.

-As poet Walcott made his debut at the age of eighteen with Twenty-Five Poems, which was privately printed.
-His widespread recognition as a poet came with In a Green Night (1964).
+His first volume of poety, the privately printed Twenty-Five Poems, Walcott published when he was 18.
+Walcott's widespread recognition as a poet came with In a Green Night (1964).
 It manifested his primary aims: to create a literature truthful to the West Indian life.
 In The Fortunate Traveller (1981) and Midsummer (1984) Walcott explored his own situation as a black writer in America, who has become estranged from his Caribbean homeland.
 The very titles of such books as Castaway (1965) and The Gulf (1969) referred to his feelings of artistic isolation and alienation.
 St. Lucia, where he was born, belongs to a belt of French-speaking islands.
 Walcott himself is a native English speaker and bilingual in also speaking Creole, the language of the rural areas.